justin13888/speed-cli/README.md

 # speed-cli

 > Disclaimer: Tool is under active development.
-Some features are to be improved in correctness and documentation.
+Some features are to be improved in correctness/performance and documentation.
 Open to contributions!

-A comprehensive network performance measurement tool with for TCP, UDP, and HTTP protocols.
+This tool provides **comprehensive network performance measurements** across **TCP, UDP, and HTTP** protocols.
+Built with Rust, it prioritizes **maximum performance** to help you isolate and identify network or infrastructure-related bottlenecks.

 ## Why Another Network Testing Tool?